-All inspectors must meet at least one of the four recognized requirements:
+Inspectors should meet at least one of the four recognized requirements:

-- A Bachelor of Science, Forestry degree, or higher from a Society of American Foresters (SAF) accredited program. - > Two-year forestry technician degree from an SAF recognized program. - Anyone already serving as a Tree Farm inspector prior to July 31, 1999 is grandfathered in as an inspector provided their names were included in a list of inspectors submitted by the State Tree Farm Chair to the American Forest Foundation by July 31, 1999 and has completed the Certifier Training Program. - Anyone professionally practicing forestry and meeting the following minimum educational requirements.
+- A Bachelor of Science, Forestry degree, or higher from a Society of American Foresters (SAF) accredited program. - Two-year forestry technician degree from an SAF recognized program. - Anyone already serving as a Tree Farm inspector prior to July 31, 1999, is grandfathered in as an inspector provided their names were included in a list of inspectors submitted by the State Tree Farm Chair to the American Forest Foundation by July 31, 1999, and has completed the Certifier Training Program. - Anyone holding a state-issued license or registration to conduct forestry in that state. - Anyone professionally practicing forestry and meeting the following minimum educational requirements.